RBOrtmann/RBOrtmann/README.md

 ## Welcome to my profile!

-I'm currently working on my senior project, [YADA](https://github.com/Yet-Another-Data-Aggregator/yada-web).
+I recently finished my senior project, [YADA](https://github.com/Yet-Another-Data-Aggregator/yada-web).
 A live demo can be found [here](https://yada-demo.netlify.app).

-As I prepare to graduate from college, I'm looking for jobs in the Nashville, TN area and the Charlotte, NC area.
+As a recent college graduate, I'm primarily looking for software development and engineering jobs in the Charlotte, NC area.

 <!--
 **RBOrtmann/RBOrtmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.